A Unified Phase-Field Fourier Neural Network Framework for Topology Optimization: Phase-field TO formulations

-Upon completing the initialization, the framework proceeds to the main \texttt{Alternating Optimization} stage.
-This stage executes a sequential training scheme where the three networks are cyclically updated.
-Each primary iteration $n$ consists of three steps: (i) the state network $\bm{u}_{\boldsymbol{\theta}}$ is trained for $k$ steps by minimizing $\mathcal{L}_{\text{state}}$; (ii) using the updated state, the adjoint network $\bm{w}_{\boldsymbol{\alpha}}$ is subsequently trained for $l$ steps by minimizing $\mathcal{L}_{\text{adjoint}}$; and (iii) with the updated state and adjoint fields, the topology network $\phi_{\boldsymbol{\sigma}}$ is refined for $m$ steps.
-Crucially, the update of the topology network deviates from conventional methods.
-Instead of relying on a time-stepping $L^2$ gradient flow, our framework performs a direct minimization of the total objective functional $\mathcal{J}$ from Eq.~(\ref{eq:general_to}).
-This is achieved by defining the topology loss as the objective functional itself $ \mathcal{L}_{\text{topology}}(\boldsymbol{\sigma}; \bm{u}_{\boldsymbol{\theta}}, \bm{w}_{\boldsymbol{\alpha}}) = \mathcal{J}(\phi_{\boldsymbol{\sigma}}, \bm{u}_{\boldsymbol{\theta}}, \bm{w}_{\boldsymbol{\alpha}}). $ This formulation presents two key advantages: \begin{itemize} \item \textbf{Mesh-free formulation:} The framework is inherently mesh-free, as the neural networks operate directly on continuous spatial coordinates $\bm{x}$.
-This eliminates the computational costs associated with mesh generation and refinement, a process that is particularly demanding for problems involving complex geometries and in three dimensions. \item \textbf{Efficient optimization strategy:} The unified approach is structured for computational efficiency through two complementary mechanisms: \begin{itemize} \item \textbf{Direct gradient computation:} By integrating sensitivity analysis with automatic differentiation, the framework enables a direct gradient pathway for the topology update.
-This allows the gradients of the objective functional with respect to the topology network parameters $\boldsymbol{\sigma}$ to be computed efficiently via backpropagation, eliminating the need for an explicit and time-stepping gradient flow solver. \item \textbf{Transfer learning and warm-starts:} The training burden is substantially reduced by a two-fold warm-start mechanism.
-First, pre-trained networks from the \texttt{Initial Stage} provide a high-quality initialization for the main optimization loop.
-Second, within the loop, parameters from the preceding iteration are used to warm-start the current one.
-This iterative transfer of knowledge permits the state and adjoint equations to be solved to a lower precision during intermediate steps, reducing the total computational cost per cycle. \end{itemize} \end{itemize}
+This neural formulation offers two key advantages: \begin{itemize} \item \textbf{Mesh-free representation.} The networks operate directly on continuous spatial coordinates $\bm{x}$, making the framework inherently mesh-free.
+This eliminates the cost of mesh generation and refinement, which is especially burdensome for complex geometries and three-dimensional problems. \item \textbf{Efficient optimization strategy.} The computational efficiency is enhanced in two ways: \begin{itemize} \item \textit{Direct gradient computation.} By combining adjoint-based sensitivity analysis with automatic differentiation, the gradients of the objective with respect to the topology parameters $\boldsymbol{\sigma}$ are obtained efficiently via backpropagation.
+This avoids explicit time integration of a gradient-flow equation. \item \textit{Warm starts through transfer learning.} The pre-trained networks from the \texttt{Initial Stage} provide a high-quality initialization for the alternating loop, and within the loop the parameters from iteration $n$ serve as warm starts for iteration $n+1$.
+This reuse of information allows the state and adjoint problems to be solved to moderate accuracy at intermediate steps, reducing the overall cost per outer iteration. \end{itemize} \end{itemize}